Arunkumar-ak37/hackathon6.0/README.md

 # App Working

- Go to "images/appworking.gif" to see how the app works
+ check out "images/appworking.gif" to see how the app works

 ### 1.Welcome